aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/colorscale/_index.md

 ### getMinColor() {#getMinColor--}

+<b>@deprecated.</b> Please use the 'minColor' property instead.
 Get or set the gradient color for the minimum value in the range.

 ```javascript
 getMinColor() : Color;